cloudposse/docs/content/introduction/concepts.md

 Great, so what can you do with a stack?
 Stacks are meant to be a language and tool agnostic way to describe infrastructure, but how to use the stack configuration is up to you.
 SweetOps provides the following ways to utilize stacks today:

 1. [atmos](https://github.com/cloudposse/atmos): atmos is a command-line tool that enables CLI-driven stack utilization and supports workflows around `terraform`, `helmfile`, and many other commands.
-1. [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html): By using the [terraform-tfe-cloud-infrastructure-automation module](https://github.com/cloudposse/terraform-tfe-cloud-infrastructure-automation) you can provision Terraform Cloud workspaces for each component in your stack.
+1. [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html): By using the [terraform-tfe-cloud-infrastructure-automation module](https://github.com/cloudposse/terraform-tfe-cloud-infrastructure-automation) you can provision Terraform Cloud workspaces for each component in your stack using Continuous Delivery and GitOps.
-1. [Spacelift](https://spacelift.io/): By using the [terraform-spacelift-cloud-infrastructure-automation module](https://github.com/cloudposse/terraform-spacelift-cloud-infrastructure-automation) you can provision Spacelift stacks (our industry loves this word, huh?) for each component in your stack.
+1. [Spacelift](https://spacelift.io/): By using the [terraform-spacelift-cloud-infrastructure-automation module](https://github.com/cloudposse/terraform-spacelift-cloud-infrastructure-automation) you can provision Spacelift stacks (our industry loves this word, huh?) for each component in your stack using Continuous Delivery and GitOps.

 ## Catalogs